luigimagdamit/spicescript/README.md

 Spicescript is a stack-based esoteric programming language designed to emulate the lyrical style of the artist "Ice Spice."
 Just like Ice Spice is revolutionizing the rap game, this project is intended to revolutionize the world of esoteric programming languages.
 The language is inspired by RPN and Forth, meaning that most operations occur as postfix.
 Functionally, all of the operations occur on a stack.

 The goal of SpiceScript is not to write functional code, but rather to write code that closely resembles Ice Spice lyrics.
+"IceSpythonic", if you will.

  But it is possible to write functional code, as it is nearly Turing-Complete.
 Here's an example of functional and running code in IceScript:
 ```
 you_thought_i_was_feelin_u?